Function, Role and Task

 Explaining What Is Architecture

-Enterprise Architecture to most people is an unknown field of work.
-This causes architects to have to spend a lot of time introducing architecture as a field of work or even defending why it is necessary to do so.
+Enterprise Architecture is an unknown field of work.
+This causes architects to spend a lot of time introducing architecture as a field of work or even defending why it is necessary.

-This is of course not a key activity for enterprise architects, but unfortunately, they must address it.
+This is not a key activity for enterprise architects, but unfortunately, they must address it.

 Dragon 1 promotes the usage of portfolios for this.
-If you are an architect with experience and have a portfolio, this is the best way to explain to others the role and added value of architecture.
+If you are an architect with experience and a portfolio, this is the best way to explain the role and added value of architecture to others.

 How To Tell If Your Enterprise Architects Are Any Good?

-1. Enterprise architects have a portfolio with great models, drawings, and sketches he or she uses to get architecture design assignments/contracts from owners/clients (C-level).
-This portfolio shows the architect was successful in the past with architecture and projects.
+- Enterprise architects have a portfolio with great models, drawings, and sketches they use to get architecture design assignments/contracts from owners/clients (C-level).
+This portfolio shows the architect's past success with architecture and projects.

-2. Enterprise architects proactively do the acquisition for architecture design assignments and contracts.
+- Enterprise architects proactively acquire architecture design assignments and contracts.

-3. Enterprise architects create and review strategy maps to give feedback on the strategy to the C-level.
-This shows he or she understands and knows the strategy of the enterprise he or she is changing with his designs.
+- Enterprise architects create and review strategy maps to give feedback on the strategy to the C-level.
+This shows they understand and know the enterprise's strategy that they are changing with his designs.

-4. Enterprise architects design and review business models, so C-level persons can discuss the changes better with others.
-This shows that the architect understands and knows the business model he or she is changing with his designs.
+- Enterprise architects design and review business models so C-level persons can discuss the changes better with others.
+This shows that the architect understands and knows the business model they are changing with his designs.

-5. Enterprise architects create and review business cases for all the changes to business models that are caused by the strategy.
+- Enterprise architects create and review business cases for all the business model changes caused by the strategy.

-7. Enterprise architects create and review landscapes and blueprints of processes, applications, and infrastructure.
-So the impact of the new solutions can be easily controlled.
+- Enterprise architects create and review landscapes and blueprints of processes, applications, and infrastructure.
+So, the impact of the new solutions can be easily controlled.

-12. Enterprise architects proactively escalate to the owner/clients when he or she come across major risks or threads for the projects or enterprise.
+- Enterprise architects proactively escalate to the owner/clients when they encounter major risks or threads for the projects or enterprise.

 Elevator Pitch of the Architect